© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Highworth circle 200m south east of Common Farm is a scheduled monument protected by Historic England under reference 1016389.
 View the official record →

-Highworth circle is a Bronze Age round barrow situated approximately 200 metres south-east of Common Farm near Highworth in Wiltshire.
+Highworth circle is a Bronze Age round barrow located approximately 200 metres south-east of Common Farm near Highworth in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016389.

 Highworth circle 200m south east of Common Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016389.